Religion in the Dominican Republic: Protestantism and other Christian religions

 Other religions include The Church of Jesus Christ of Latter-day Saints (LDS Church) and Jehovah's Witnesses who have had a growing presence in the country.

-Missionaries from the Episcopal Church, the LDS Church, the Jehovah's Witnesses, the Seventh-day Adventist church, and various Mennonite churches also travel to the island.
+Missionaries from the Episcopal Church, the LDS, the Jehovah's Witnesses, the Seventh-day Adventist church, and various Mennonite churches also travel to the island.
 Jehovah's Witnesses, specifically, have been known to be migrating (more so during the last decade) to the Dominican Republic where they feel there is a great need for evangelizing their faith.

 Afro-Caribbean religions

 The Dominican Republic, being a nation with a large population of Haitian migrants was able to preserve some African religions, and aspects of them.
 Many of the Afro-Caribbean religions in the country are syncretized with Catholicism, but not all to the same extent.
 Some may only use the image of saints but be completely Africanized in every other aspect, while others may be fully Christian with some African aspects.